Teaching Resources

 Question Banks for Midterms and Finals

-Lumen One provides access to outcome-aligned question banks that you can use to build your own midterms and finals.
-We provide these banks as QTI files, a standard format that allows you to import questions, build, and customize quizzes in most learning management systems (Canvas, Blackboard, etc.).
+Lumen One provides access to outcome-aligned question banks that you can use to build your own exams.
+We provide these banks as QTI files, a standard format that allows you to import questions, build, and customize quizzes in most learning management systems.
 These files cannot be opened outside of an LMS.

-Note: It is your responsibility to handle question banks and answer keys securely and appropriately to prevent them from being widely available and searchable via the Internet.
+IMPORTANT NOTE: It is your responsibility to handle question banks and answer keys securely and appropriately to prevent them from being widely available.

 How to Import